azoor-dayo/azoor-dayo.github.io/vault/Knowledgebase & Notes/Programming/Graphics/Rendering.md

 If im not wrong, we render only fragments IN each light sphere by rendering the SPHERE itself to take advantage of the GPU's thread branching shennanigans.
 We don't actually render texture for the sphere, but we abuse the fact that when we "render" the sphere, we also touch the fragments that need to be shaded.
 So we run lighting on those.
 If these light volumes overlap, we blend the results together additively (whatever that means).
 Tada, lighting!
 Instead of iterating over every fragment on the screen and checking if it can be lit, we only touch those that we KNOW should be lit.
 Black magic.
 ![](https://learnopengl.com/img/advanced-lighting/deferred_light_volume_rendered.png)

-### Deferred Lighting
-Additional optimization on top of deferred shading.
-TODO.

 ### Tile based deferred shading
 Additional optimization on top of deferred shading TODO.